kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 In each and every case, the following criteria must be met before the fix can be released:

 - The issue is properly documented on GitHub and labeled `priority/critical`.
-- It is a correction, not an enhancement
+- It is a correction, not an enhancement.
 - It is a critical issue by definition.
 - Adequate tests have been implemented to prevent the issue from occurring again.
 - A fix is readily available and complies with the Definition of Done